cloudify-cosmo/docs.getcloudify.org/content/working_with/console/pages/dashboard-page.md

 ### Overview

-When there are no deployments installed on the {{< param cfy_manager_name >}}, then two buttons are presented to the user by [Blueprint Deployments widget]({{< relref "working_with/console/widgets/deployments.md" >}}) allowing to start working with {{< param cfy_manager_name >}}.
+When there are no deployments installed on the {{< param cfy_manager_name >}}, then two buttons are displayed in
+[Blueprint Deployments widget]({{< relref "working_with/console/widgets/deployments.md" >}})
+allowing to start working with {{< param cfy_manager_name >}}.